 Finance Fundamentals: Understanding Key Language, Concepts, and Practices (Three-Part Series)

-Registration for this event is offered on a sliding scale.
-If your personal or organizational budget allows you to, please consider paying the full fee so we can keep registration accessible for leaders and organizations who may not be in the same position.
+Registration for this training is offered on a sliding scale.
+If your personal or organizational budget allows you to, please pay the full fee so we can keep registration accessible for leaders and organizations who may not be in the same position.
 Greater access strengthens us all!

 Dealing with money is too often seen as the uninspired but necessary work of resourcing social justice and nonprofit work.
 At worst, it’s seen as “administrative work” that lives in a silo, separate from the values we strive for in our missions.

 In reality, financial knowledge and practices aren’t just technical—they can be transformational and build power, too.
 But in order to shift our systems and approaches to money to better reflect social justice values, we need to grow access and understanding about finance across our teams.

 This three-session training is an opportunity to understand core language and skills about nonprofit finance in an expressly political context where we critically examine how capitalism, patriarchy, and white supremacy shape nonprofit financial reporting and systems.

 We all have something valuable to learn and something useful to contribute to the way we think about resourcing our work, and growing our knowledge and skills around finance is a way to build power within our organizations and in our communities.